This page is all editorialization, with only occasional use of highlight boxes like this one.

 - Reduced attention to work because of worry and personal matters stemming from the condition.

-- Unknown psychological effects on the President's judgement if confronting a life-threatening or career-threatening illness.
+- Unknown psychological effects on the President's judgment if confronting a life-threatening or career-threatening illness.

 - Decreased governmental efficiency if Presidential power must be frequently passed from President to Vice President during periods when the President is compromised by medical matters.